sagemath/sagewiki_to_gh-2022-10-10/ams-sage.md

 = AMS Special Session on SAGE and Mathematical Research Using Open Source Software =

+The purpose of this session is to bring together researchers interested in using the mathematical software Sage.

 === Organizers ===

     * David Saunders, University of Delaware